 Abaco Lodge sits on the rocky shoreline of the Marls, on the west side of Abaco, just north of Marsh Harbour on the way to Treasure Cay.
 The lodge consists of ten air conditioned private rooms with private bath, a fully stocked bar, pool, sitting room, an outside fire pit, and patio space.

-The lodge has a main bar, fully stocked with spirits, cold beer, soft drinks, plenty of ice, a blender, and mixers for cocktails.
 Open bar is included in every package, and you are free to help yourself or ask one of the lodge’s friendly staff members to mix your favorite drink.

 Additionally, the lodge features one of the best fly fishing shops you will find in The Bahamas.
 Just about everything an angler might need is available for purchase or rent, including rods, reels, lines, terminal tackle and sunblock.